 Part record label, part handmade art showcase, this hybrid creative marketplace puts Portland artists first.

 The Portland Hip-Hop Scene

-Take a deep dive into the past, present and future of Portland's hip-hop scene with our expert guide to the best performers, showcases, stores and more.
+Take a deep dive into the past, present and future of the Portland hip-hop scene with our expert guide to the best rap artists, showcases, shops and more.